 If you’re not already using Email Analytics for learning about your audience, you should start.
 Email Analytics (EA) provides valuable insights into your audience and how they are engaging and interacting with your email campaigns.

 Like all other email analytics services, EA relies on readers downloading a unique image to start tracking an email.
 With these changes to the way Gmail handles and displays images, EA users will see a few changes to their reports.
 To be clear, these changes only apply to emails opened in native Gmail clients.
 Reporting remains unaffected for emails sent to Gmail accounts that are opened in non-Gmail email clients.

 - There is now a “Using Google Cache” metric in Email Clients reports, showing initial opens from Google’s caching service.

 - Forward and print tracking won’t work via Gmail due to image caching.

-- EA users will see the IP address or location of Gmail proxy servers.
+- EA users will see the location of Gmail proxy servers.

 - Users may see a higher occurrence of “Other” opens from the time period that Google started testing image caching until we updated our reporting logic on December 6th.